chineduorganisaction/alx-low_level_programming/README.md

-This is a hello world project in c
+This a loop project for variables